hindsight-ai/hindsight-ai/README.md

 ## Quick Start Guide

+For a quick setup and teardown of all Hindsight AI services, use the provided convenience scripts:

+*   **Start All Services**: `./start_hindsight.sh`
+    This script will start the PostgreSQL database, apply migrations, and launch both the backend service (on port 8000) and the frontend dashboard (on port 3000).
+It includes checks to prevent starting services that are already running.
+*   **Stop All Services**: `./stop_hindsight.sh`
+    This script will gracefully terminate processes listening on ports 3000 and 8000, and shut down the Dockerized PostgreSQL database.

+For detailed, step-by-step setup, continue with the instructions below:

 To set up and run the entire Hindsight AI project locally, follow these steps:

 1.  **Prerequisites**: